 The rotations at UC Health will focus on training in the area of adult pain medicine.
 The inpatient rotation will consist of caring for patients with acute (postsurgical) pain, chronic non-malignant pain and malignant pain.
 There will be an outpatient continuity clinic and outpatient cancer pain clinic as well.
 We offer a week rotation in Neuroradiology to further master knowledge and skill of interpretation of imaging studies.

 Acute perioperative/surgical pain service is a rotation with focus on acute postoperative pain management.
 The fellow will master technical skills acquired previously in residency, tailored to pediatric patients.
 The fellow will learn about specific issues related to oral and intravenous analgesic administration in pediatric patients.
 The fellow will be educated in topics related to pain assessment, selection of the appropriate analgesic modality, side effect and complication management, regimen optimization, use of adjuncts and non-pharmacologic means of pain control in various age groups and developmental levels.
 The fellow will be expected to participate and later on lead the rounds, communicate with and educate patients, families and providers of the referring services and support staff (nurses, nurse practitioners) whenever possible.

 Outpatient Continuity Clinic takes place 2-3 days a week (2 days/week at minimum) while fellow is rotating through Medical Pain Service.
 The continuity clinic teaches the principles of management of chronic pediatric pain conditions in an outpatient multidisciplinary setting.
-The fellow will spend approximately two months (once a week, for total of 44 days per year) at the CCHMC Medical Office Building.
+The fellow will spend approximately two months (once a week, for total of 44 days per year) at the Cincinnati Children's Medical Office Building.
 The fellow will work under direct faculty supervision, with increasing level of autonomy as the training progresses.
 The fellow will become skilled in assessment, physical examination, medication management and interventional procedures if indicated as pertinent to the pediatric patients with chronic painful conditions.
 The fellow will be involved in care coordination, communication with team members and an educational program to meet the rotation objectives.